 What is conduct risk and why does it matter

-Conduct risk is a form of business risk that refers to potential misconduct of individuals associated with a firm.
+Conduct risk is a form of business risk that refers to potential misconduct of a regulated firm or individuals associated with a firm, or any action that has an adverse effect on market stability.
 Examples of conduct risk include improper trading or an employee and a third-party sharing material non-public information (MNPI).

 The Securities and Exchange Commission (SEC), Rule 204A-1, commonly called the “Code of Ethics Rule,” requires registrants to establish a standard of business conduct of all supervised persons.
 This rule is one of the five most common reasons for a deficiency letter after a SEC exam.

 It’s a complex task for management in the financial services industry to design and apply a conduct risk framework that is effective and appropriate to their industry.
 And every firm faces a unique set of conduct risks based on size, business model and geographic area or reach.

 A conduct risk assessment now needs to englobe many areas of the organization, making the task even more challenging.
 Nowadays, the risk assessment goes beyond customers and market protection and should also include activities such as corporate social responsibilities (CSR) and environmental, social and governance (ESG).
 It leads the conduct risk assessment to become a task in which all areas of an organisation must be a stakeholder.